 Elizabeth Esty is the U.S. Representative for the 5th Congressional District of Connecticut.
-The district spans northwest and central Connecticut and includes Danbury, Litchfield County, the Farmington Valley, Meriden and her hometown of Cheshire, as well as the Naugatuck Valley.
+The district spans northwest and central Connecticut and includes Danbury, Litchfield County, the Farmington Valley, Waterbury, Meriden, and her hometown of Cheshire.

 Elizabeth was elected to Congress on November 6, 2012.
 She serves on the Transportation and Infrastructure Committee and the Committee on Science, Space and Technology.
 Esty also serves on the Congressional Gun Violence Prevention Task Force.